 Yes, there are reasons for pessimism and if you are seeking solace in negativity there are plenty of options.
-At SBM we offer unalloyed, unapologetic, realistic, optimism within the context of to quote a client, ‘the art of the possible’.
+At SBM we offer realistic, optimism – within the context of to quote a client, ‘the art of the possible’.

 Whilst rock climbing in Wales over the summer, the ex-services course leader said simply – ‘can’t means won’t and won’t means jail’.
 Let’s escape the current situation and resolve to get things done in 2021.